 Stop shaming people for choosing different paths than you!
 It is what makes us awesome and unique!
 Stop shaming people for attending a community college because they kind of rock.
 And to all my fellow college students- no matter WHERE you attend – you are special, you are loved, and your life is meaningful.

 My classes are not any easier now (despite what some may say – community college is NOT a breeze).
-It was very difficult, just like any and all colleges.
-I didn’t have experiences with being at dorms, or going to college football games, but I had better experiences with people who I would never have found myself hanging out with – my YSA group.
-The friendships I built there would have never happened had I not been kicked off my high horse by attending a community college.
+It was very difficult, just like any and all college courses.
+I didn’t have experiences with living in dorms, or going to college football games, but I had better experiences with people who I would never have found myself hanging out with – my church group.
+The friendships I built there would have never happened had I not been humbled by attending a community college.

 2 years ago I would have scoffed at people attending that school.
 1 year ago I hated myself for attending that school.
 But today?
 I smile at my time spent there and relish in the memories that I made at the MACC.